ROBOTIS-GIT/emanual/docs/en/software/rplus2/scratch.md

 ### New Scratch
 If Scratch2Offline is installed, clicking on the “New Scratch” button will load a new Scratch project that includes the blocks relevant for programming the selected Controller in Scratch2Offline.
 You will first need to save the Scratch project before it loads in Scratch2Offline.
 If Scratch2Offline is not installed, clicking on the “New Scratch” button will link to the Scratch2Offline download page.
-See [Installing Scratch2Offline] section.
+See [Install Scratch 2.0 Offline] section.

 ### Open Scratch
 If Scratch2Offline is installed, clicking on the “Open Scratch” button will load the list of provided example projects for the selected Controller.
 Double click on example project from the list to load that project.
 You will first need to save the Scratch project before it loads in Scratch2Offline.
 If Scratch2Offline is not installed, clicking on the “New Scratch” button will link to the Scratch2Offline download page.
-See [Installing Scratch2Offline] section.
+See [Install Scratch 2.0 Offline] section.

 ### Help Menu
 Clicking the “Help” button will load a folder containing help files.